ConnorSweeneyDev/SimpleGameEngine/readme.md

 On Windows, the binary will be statically linked to any C++ runtime libraries that are used, but dynamically linked to SDL2.
 On Linux, the binary will be statically linked where possible (libgcc and libstdc++) but dynamically linked to everything else.
-Part of the build process is to use my [ResourceGenerator](https://github.com/ConnorSweeneyDev/ResourceGenerator) to make shaders a part of the program rather than needing them present at runtime.
-It is capable of loading png files aswell but I don't want to include those directly into the binary due to the size increase.
+Part of the build process is to use my [ResourceGenerator](https://github.com/ConnorSweeneyDev/ResourceGenerator) to make assets such as shaders and textures a part of the program rather than needing them present at runtime, with the cost of longer linking times and a larger executable.

 After following the platform specific instructions below you can execute the `build.bat` file on Windows or the `build.sh` file on Linux from the root of the project to build the binary.
 The outputted binary must be run from the